Joelkons02/alx-system_engineering-devops/0x1A-application_server/README.md

 - Your Bash script must pass Shellcheck (version 0.3.7-5~ubuntu16.04.1 via apt-get) without any error
 - The first line of all your Bash scripts should be exactly `#!/usr/bin/env bash`
 - The second line of all your Bash scripts should be a comment explaining what the script is doing

-Use this to generate a beautiful HTML `readme.md` text.